w3f/Grant-Milestone-Delivery/README.md

 ## :ballot_box_with_check: External Evaluations

 As part of the grant program, we allow everyone to participate in the evaluation process of submitted milestones.
 Successfully merged external evaluations will receive **up to 15 KSM**, depending on the quality and depth of the evaluation.
-The payout will be sent to their Kusama identity address. *You can evaluate as many deliveries as you like.*
+The payout will be sent to their Kusama identity address. *You can evaluate as many deliveries as you like, but only one at a time.*

 ### Requirements